-As of January 18, 2017, all registered pharmacy students applying to begin the practice-based assessment requirement of their registration process in Ontario outside of their educational program will go through PACE.
-The SPT Program will continue for interns and students who have already started their SPT Studentship.
+As of January 18, 2017, all registered pharmacy students who apply to begin the practice-based assessment requirement of their registration process in Ontario outside of their educational program will go through PACE.
+These applicants must successfully complete PACE while registered as a pharmacy student.
+The SPT Program will continue for interns and for students who have already started their SPT Studentship.
 The SPT Program will also continue for all pharmacy technician applicants.
 The pharmacist registration pathways provide specific eligibility for PACE and further guidance.

 PACE is made up of four parts:

 - The candidate has an orientation to the practice site, and time to observe the workflow and processes to familiarize themselves with these before engaging in practice

 - The candidate engages in the scope of practice of the profession over 70 hours on either a two-week full time or three-week part-time basis to demonstrate their competence during which time the PACE assessor is observing their practice against the PACE Assessment Criteria

 - The candidate will document examples and situations of their practice experience in an online portal

 - The candidate is notified of the outcome of the assessment (within two weeks):

 - Competence demonstrated; or

 - Development required (performance profile is included with the outcome notice)